inf112-v20/BashBoys_Inc/README.md

 - Terje Baklund

 ### Our target high level specifications:
-- [ ] Working game with RoboRally rules
+- [x] Working game with RoboRally rules
-- [ ] Online multiplayer
+- [x] LAN multiplayer
-- [ ] Work on all operating systems
+- [x] Work on all operating systems
-- [ ] Work on laptops with 1366x768px or larger resolution with screen size of 13" or larger.
+- [x] Work on laptops with 1366x768px or larger resolution with screen size of 13" or larger.

 ### Development goals for assignment 1:
 - [x] Display board on screen